 Working closely with their advisor and committee, students draw from courses offered in departments across campus to develop a plan of study in preparation for independent and original research in their area of specialization.

 Faculty: Professors Brossard (LSC Chair), Downey, Friedland, Kim, McLeod, Meiller, Reaves, Robinson, Rojas, Scheufele, D Shah, H Shah (SJMC Chair).
-Associate Professors: Graves, Riddle (SJMC Director of Graduate Studies), Shaw (LSC Director of Graduate Studies), Shepard, Wagner.
-Assistant Professors: Cascio, Christy, Culver, McGarr, Newman, Palmer, Stenhouse.
+Associate Professors: Culver, Graves, Palmer, Riddle (SJMC Director of Graduate Studies), Shaw (LSC Director of Graduate Studies), Shepard, Wagner.
+Assistant Professors: Cascio, Christy, McGarr, Newman, and Yang.